Preparing bottles for infant formula

 Getting bottle ready for baby

-To warm formula to room temperature, put bottle in a pot of warm water.
-Shake bottle and squeeze a drop of liquid onto your wrist to test temperature and make sure milk is flowing from teat.
+To warm formula to room temperature, put bottle in a pot of warm water for no longer than 10 minutes.
+Shake bottle.
+Squeeze a drop of liquid onto your wrist to test temperature and make sure milk is flowing from teat.
 Cold formula is OK too.

 When going out, put bottle with right amount of cooled, boiled water in insulated bag with cool pack.
 Pack measured amount of powder separately.
 Mix when baby needs a feed.